-How to score points in the credit game
+How to Score Points in the Credit Game

 Credit slip-ups can hurt, but adding positive information to your credit reports can help counteract the damage.
 There are at least five ways to get on the credit radar or to rehabilitate a damaged score.

-SECURED CREDIT CARDS: As their name implies, secured credit cards are secured by a deposit with the issuing bank.
+Secured credit cards: As their name implies, secured credit cards are secured by a deposit with the issuing bank.
 Your credit limit is typically equal to your deposit.
-As with any other credit card, it’s best to keep your credit utilization well under 30%.
+As with any other credit card, it’s best to keep your balance well under 30% of the limit.